SwifMetro/SwifMetro/SWIFTMETRO_EXACTLY_HOW_IT_WORKS.md

-# 🔬 SWIFTMETRO - EXACTLY HOW THIS TECHNOLOGY WORKS
+# 🔬 SWIFMETRO - EXACTLY HOW THIS TECHNOLOGY WORKS

 ## IF YOU'RE SEEING THIS FOR THE FIRST TIME, HERE'S EVERYTHING